Jeremy Ausmus

-Jeremy Ausmus is an American professional poker player.
-As of March 2025, his total live tournament earnings exceed $25 million.
+Jeremy Wayne Ausmus (born September 22, 1979) is an American professional poker player.
+As of December 2025, his total live tournament earnings exceed $28 million.

 Career

 World Series of Poker (WSOP)

 Ausmus made his first appearance at the WSOP in 2012, achieving a breakthrough by finishing fifth in the WSOP Main Event and earning $2,155,313.
 He entered the final table as the shortest stack, holding 9,805,000 in chips.

 Ausmus began 2013 with a victory in the DeepStack Extravaganza II Main Event at the Venetian, earning $121,853.
 He carried this momentum into the WSOP and later secured his first WSOP bracelet at the World Series of Poker Europe, winning Event #3: €1,500 + 150 Pot-Limit Omaha for $95,054.

 In 2014, Ausmus started the year with another victory at the DeepStack Extravaganza I Main Event, earning $148,694, mirroring his success from the previous year.

 In October 2021, Ausmus nearly missed registering for the $1,000 Covid-19 No-Limit Hold'em Charity event but made it in just before late registration closed.
 His decision paid off as he won WSOP Event #3, securing a $48,681 prize after defeating a field of 266 players.
 The tournament featured a turbo structure with 20-minute levels, and Ausmus claimed victory in less than two hours on Day 2.
 He expressed enjoyment for turbo events, noting they are lower pressure and more about fun and gambling than deep-stack skill.

 In November 2021, Ausmus won his third WSOP bracelet and $1,188,918 by taking down the $50,000 Pot-Limit Omaha High Roller on November 21.
 He triumphed after an intense three-handed battle against poker legends Phil Hellmuth and Daniel Negreanu.
 Ausmus nearly busted in third but survived, ultimately defeating Hellmuth in a quick two-hand heads-up match where his straight prevailed over Hellmuth’s two pair.
 Hellmuth was denied his 17th bracelet, and Negreanu fell in third place.
 The event featured 85 entrants and a $4,069,375 prize pool, drawing some of the biggest names in poker.

 In July 2022, Ausmus won the 2022 WSOP Event #23: $3,000 Limit Hold'em 6-Handed, defeating a field of 213 players to claim his fourth WSOP bracelet and a prize of $142,147.
 Ausmus outlasted notable players, including Michael Rocco, Gabe Ramos, and runner-up Zachary Grech, during the three-day tournament held at Bally's and Paris Las Vegas.
 Later that summer, Jeremy Ausmus won his first WSOP Circuit ring and his fifth WSOP bracelet, both in online events.
 He earned $53,864 for his circuit ring victory and $51,807 for his bracelet win.

 In 2023, Jeremy Ausmus secured an outright victory in WSOP Online Event #8: $3,200 No-Limit Hold'em High Roller, earning $360,036.